walshbr/introduction-to-text-analysis/crowdsourcing/crowdsourcing.md

 # Crowdsourcing

 Think of a common scenario: you are buying something online and, before the system will allow you to check out, you have to enter some text, transcribe some audio, or otherwise prove that you are not a robot.
-Doing so only takes a few seconds of your time, but such transactions happen millions of times everyday on the Internet.
+Doing so only takes a few seconds of your time, but such transactions happen millions of times everyday on the internet.
 The combined energy wasted on such a simple interaction is astounding.

 Now imagine that you could take all those hours of human labor and put them to something useful. [reCAPTCHA](https://www.google.com/recaptcha/intro/index.html) aims to do just that.
 The chances are pretty high, at some point in the past, you have unwittingly corrected an image transcription, helped provide a test set for artificial intelligence, or helped to make Google Maps more precise.
 The next time you fill out a text box to prove that you are a human, you might take a closer look at what you are doing and ask, "what is my work being used for?"